The beginning: Australasian Association of Psychiatrists

 Membership of the RANZCP has grown steadily throughout the College’s history.
 There were approximately 400 members at the time of the College’s incorporation in October 1963.
 The College reached 1000 members in 1978, and 2000 in 1995.
 By late 2008, the College’s total active membership (by now comprising Fellows, Associate Members and Affiliate Members) had reached 4000.
-Today, the College has almost 5000 members, including more than 3600 fully qualified psychiatrists (Fellows) and more than 1000 members who are training to qualify as psychiatrists.
+Today, the College has over 6500 members, including more than 3600 fully qualified psychiatrists (Fellows) and more than 1000 members who are training to qualify as psychiatrists.

 The College initially had a two-tiered membership structure, with the categories of ‘Member’ and ‘Fellow’.
 In 1986, the category of ‘Member’ was abolished with all existing Members automatically becoming Fellows.
 Also in 1986, the category of Associate Member was introduced to apply to registrars in College accredited training, and in 1995 the category of Affiliate Member was introduced to provide RANZCP membership to certain overseas-trained psychiatrists who were not Fellows of the College.

 In 1949, the Australasian Psychiatric Quarterly Newsletter was established as the first official vehicle for disseminating information and communication on the psychiatric profession.
 This later became the Australian Psychiatric Bulletin in 1960, before the College published the first issue of the Australian and New Zealand Journal of Psychiatry – the first Australasian journal devoted to new scientific research in psychiatry – in 1967.
 A second College journal – Australasian Psychiatry – also came into existence in 1993.